codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 Once backups start running, use the velero commands that [describe backups and fetch logs](https://velero.io/docs/v1.5/troubleshooting/#general-troubleshooting-information) to confirm that the backups are completing successfully and that they include the following volumes:

 - codedx-appdata (Code Dx web application)
+- data (Code Dx MariaDB databases - when not using an external Code Dx database)
 - backup (Code Dx MariaDB Slave databases - when not using an external Code Dx database)
 - data (MinIO - when using Code Dx Tool Orchestration)